TimeDelta/q-vs-c_enc_dec_nonstationary/README.md

 Unfortunately, due to broken parity between the quantum and classical architectures, only limited conclusions can be drawn related solely to comparing the implemented architectures.
 Quantum models struggled with barren plateaus caused partially by excessive entanglement, highlighting the importance of entanglement topology for quantum model design.
 This study reveals that predictive objectives confer modest but consistent gains over reconstruction in both final loss and early‐epoch dynamics, with particularly clear benefits for classical architectures.
-Recurrence, however, proved to be mostly disadvantageous in terms of loss landscape and loss history.
+Recurrence, however, proved to be mostly disadvantageous in terms of training and validation loss.
+This combined with it's relatively flat loss landscape indicates that a more sophisticated recurrent design is required to achieve improvement.
 Finally, latent complexity analysis confirms that most trained models correlate complexity over inputs to complexity of that input's latent representation.
 However, only when segregating classical and quantum groups do improved complexity‐matching metrics reliably predict lower validation losses and better generalization.
 These findings highlight the interplay between model class, training objective, and architectural choices, and they suggest future work should initially focus on optimizing quantum circuit ansatz.